 While Japan may be seen by many as the nation of green tea, make no mistake, Japan is also a coffee drinker's paradise.
 The most popular drink in the world after water, coffee can be found absolutely everywhere in Japan, from convenience stores and vending machines to tiny shops run by coffee purists who sell some of the most expensive and rare coffee beans in the world.
 Visitors to Japan should not miss the opportunity to sample a cup of one of Japan’s drip coffees, which is one of the preferred methods of brewing across the country.

-To get your caffeine fix, check out these 8 Tokyo Cafes and Roasteries with Killer Coffee!
+To get your caffeine fix, check out these 8 Tokyo Cafes and Roasteries with Killer Coffee, or enjoy Japanese coffee anywhere in the world by ordering through byFood's gourmet market!

 Popular Alcoholic Japanese Drinks